-How to Overcome Problems when Hitching your Trailer
+How To Overcome Problems When Hitching Your Trailer

 The do-it-yourself system we use is inexpensive, easy to install, and a breeze to use.
 It takes the guessing and cussing out of the hitch-up process.

-The heart of the system is a simple bubble level like the one pictured.
-Simply mount the level on the side of your trailer, near the front of the rig in a convenient distance from your tongue jack (or landing gear control switch for a fifth-wheel).
+The heart of the system is a simple bubble level.
+Simply mount the level on the side of your trailer, near the front of the rig in a convenient distance from your tongue jack (or landing gear control switch for a fifth wheel).

 Remember, don’t use the double-stick mounting tape included with the level.
 Instead, run a screw through the top center portion of the plastic above the level vial.

-Snug the screw down only far enough so you can push either end of the level up and down with some amount of force required.
+Snug the screw-down only far enough so you can push either end of the level up and down with some amount of force required.
 It should be tight enough so the level stays where you put it.

-Hitch Your Trailer in a Few Steps:
+Hitch your trailer in a few steps:

 - To use, raise the front of the trailer high enough to unhitch (just off the ball in the case of a pull trailer, or just off the fifth wheel saddle plate).